Dimserene/Vanilla-Plus-Pack/README.md

 If you wanna join us dealing with this nightmare beast, you can join our [Discord](https://discord.com/channels/1116389027176787968/1255696773599592458)

+(If you don't have access to Balatro official discord, click [here](https://discord.com/invite/balatro) first)

 ## Prerequisites

 - Install [Git](https://git-scm.com/)